Quantum-Accelerators/quacc/README.md

 flow = Flow([job1, job2, job3])

+# Instead of running locally, we will run the workflow via Fireworks here.
-# Convert the flow to a FireWorks workflow and add it to the launchpad.
+# The commands below convert the flow to a FireWorks workflow and adds it to
-# Database-friendly results will be deposited in your JobFlow DB
+# the launchpad.
+Database-friendly results will be deposited in your JobFlow DB
 wf = flow_to_workflow(flow)
 lpad = LaunchPad.auto_load()
 lpad.add_wf(wf)